snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 ``variables`` block contains information about both the design variables, which are specified with ``continuous_state``, and the parameters to be updated via Bayes’
-Theorem :numref:`eq:BayesThm`, which are specified using one of the aleatory uncertain variable types discussed in Section :ref:`variables:uncertain`.
+Theorem :math:numref:`eq:BayesThm`, which are specified using one of the aleatory uncertain variable types discussed in Section :ref:`variables:uncertain`.
 In the high-fidelity ``variables`` block, only the ``continuous_state``